 Applied behavior analysis (ABA) is one of the most rigorously studied, evidence-backed approaches to understanding and changing human behavior.
 It’s the foundation of autism therapy, but ABA extends well beyond that into education, mental health, substance abuse treatment, and organizational settings.
-If you’re considering this career, you’re in the right place.
-Let’s walk through what you need to know about degrees, training, certification, and what the work actually looks like.
+If you’re considering a career in ABA, you’re in the right place.

 Applied Behavior Analysis Degrees